survivejs/react-book/manuscript/getting-started.md

 # Getting Started

-If you are not one of those guys that likes to skip preface, you might have some clue what Webpack is.
+If you are not one of those guys that likes to skip introduction, you might have some clue what Webpack is.
 In its simplicity it is a module bundler.
 It takes a bunch of assets in and outputs assets you can give to your client.
 This sounds very simple but in practice it can be a very complicated and messy process.
 You definitely don't want to deal with all the details yourself.
 This is where Webpack fits in.

-In this chapter we're going to help you to get Webpack set up and your first project running.
+Next we'll get Webpack set up and your first project running.

 ## Setting Up Your First Project